-The proposal for the site is to construct a pair of semidetached houses following the demolition of the existing garage buildings.
-The existing access from Manor Way will be used for the new development.
-The proposed scheme does not require the removal or pruning of any of the trees on site, or of trees within nearby adjacent sites; therefore, the landscape character of the site will be unaffected by the proposal.
+The proposal for the site is to construct a new single storey extension to the side (south) of the existing house.
+The proposed scheme requires the removal of a small number of relatively insignificant trees and shrubs, which will not significantly impact the local or wider landscape.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.